 The HHDA shall ensure that, for each SVA Metering System for which it is responsible, energy consumption data is aggregated and passed to the SVAA using systems and processes approved in accordance with BSCP537 and in accordance with the SVAA Calendar.

-Where the SVAA has specified to the HHDA that metered volumes are required to validate delivery of Balancing Services from a SVA Metering System, the HHDA shall ensure that Metering System Half Hourly Metered Volumes are passed to the SVAA.
+Where the SVAA has specified to the HHDA that metered volumes are required for a MSID in the SVA Metering System Register, the HHDA shall ensure that Metering System Half Hourly Metered Volumes are passed to the SVAA.
 For the avoidance of doubt, any such Metering System Half Hourly Metered Volumes should not be excluded from the aggregated energy consumption data passed to the SVAA.

 The systems and processes used by the HHDA must comply with all other applicable requirements set out in the Code, PSL100 and BSCP537.